laravel/nova-docs/4.0/resources/fields.md

 Heading::make('Meta'),
 ```

-If you need to render HTML content within the `Heading` field, use the `asHtml` method:
+If you need to render HTML content within the `Heading` field, you may invoke the `asHtml` method when defining the field:

 ```php
 Heading::make('<p class="text-danger">* All fields are required.</p>')->asHtml(),
 ```

-::: tip Headings And Indexes
+::: tip Headings & The Index Page

 `Heading` fields are automatically hidden from the resource index screen.
 :::

 ### Hidden Field

-The `Hidden` field allows users to pass a value in a hidden text input.
-You may use this to pass any value that doesn't need to be changed by the user but is required for saving the resource:
+The `Hidden` field may be used to pass any value that doesn't need to be changed by the user but is required for saving the resource:

 ```php
 Hidden::make('Slug'),